SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/view-cancelled-shipments.md

       <ToggleListItem title={<strong>5.
 Confirm cancellation</strong>} icon="fa-rocket">
         <br />

-        In the confirmation dialog that opens, enter the reason for canceling the shipment and select **Yes** to confirm
+        In the confirmation dialog that opens, enter the reason for canceling the shipment and select **Yes** to confirm.

         <br />